Martin Rundkvist: Research

 Rundkvist's 2019 book At Home at the Castle, and its 2020 Swedish translation Hemma på borgen, were published by the Östergötland County Administrative Board.
 It built on Rundkvist's two decades of fieldwork in the area, including excavations of four of its twenty-five castles, and marked his entry into "the historically documented part of our province's past".
 Accordingly, one reviewer wrote that it "fluently combines archaeological evidence and historical textual sources".
 The work analysed the lifestyles of those who lived in castles in Östergötland around 1200–1530 AD; modifying a common saying about World War I, Rundkvist termed such existence "decades of boredom punctuated by weeks of terror".
 Several reviewers suggested the book worked better for a non-technical than an academic audience, though one termed it a "work of synthesis" that "puts into international reach some recent archaeological work on castles" in Östergötland.
 Another wrote that the book was full of "small but enlightening chapters" and that it "conducts researchers and other readers to an archaeological trip through the Swedish castles alongside the margins of the Baltic Sea".

 In 2021, Rundkvist published a seventh book, an annotated English translation of the writings of the Swedish explorer Nils Matsson Kiöping.
 The son of a priest and illegitimate grandson of the Queen's brother, Kiöping had written about his travels from 1648 to 1656 along the coasts of Africa, Arabia and southern Asia, and an autobiographical essay first published posthumously in 1773.
-In 2025, Rundkvist published another translation, this time of more than 30 of Lord Dunsany's short stories, including Idle Days on the Yann, into Swedish.
+In 2025, Rundkvist published two further translations into Swedish: a collection of more than 30 of Lord Dunsany's short stories, including Idle Days on the Yann, and a collection of E. Nesbit's ghost stories for adults.